mozilla/pkipolicy/rootstore/policy.md

 happened by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document.

-5. Effective for versions dated after 30-September, 2019, CPs and CPSes MUST be structured according to RFC 3647 and MUST:
+5. Effective for versions dated April 1, 2020 or later, CPs and CPSes MUST be structured according to RFC 3647 and MUST:
 *   Include at least every section and subsection defined in RFC 3647; and,
 *   Only use the words "No Stipulation" to mean that the particular document